ATHLETIC HALL OF FAME

 2023 Inductees: George Roshone, Dave Hahn

 Coach George Roshone was born and raised in Omaha, NE.
 He attended St. Bernard’s, Holy Name, and Benson High School before attending St. John’s Seminary, now Mount Michael Benedictine School, for his final year prior to attending Omaha University.
 In the summer of 1970 George went to Mount Michael to visit Fr.
 Nathaniel.
-During his visit Father asked him if he’d be interested in serving as, Mount Michael legend and Co-Hall of Famer, Jim “Killer” Kane’s assistant coach.
+During his visit Father asked him if he’d be interested in serving as Mount Michael legend and Co-Hall of Famer, Jim “Killer” Kane’s assistant coach.
 That fall he began his 23-year career of coaching Mount Michael’s football, basketball, and track teams.
-During his coaching career he helped Mount Michael’s football team qualify for state seven times bringing home state championships in 1982 and 1990.
-In basketball, he helped Mount Michael to success as well with the Knights winning 11 district titles, as well a state runner up in 1984 and two state championships in 1983 and 1985.
+During his coaching career he helped Mount Michael’s football team qualify for state seven times, bringing home state championships in 1982 and 1990.
+In basketball, he helped Mount Michael to success as well with the Knights winning 11 district titles, state runner up in 1984, and two state championships in 1983 and 1985.
 In track the Knights had state qualifiers each year George assisted the team.
 In 1989 he helped the Knights to a state runner up trophy and in 1973 he helped bring home Mount Michael’s only track and field state title.
 George retired from coaching in 1993 but came out of coaching retirement briefly in 2015 to assist his son, John, to coach the Knights.
 With his assistance the 2015 Knights qualified for the state basketball tournament.
 George and his wife Patty live in Omaha.
-They have three children, John ’99, Michael ’01, and Katie and six grandchildren.
+They have three children, John ’99, Michael ’01, and Katie, and six grandchildren.

 David Hahn ’69 was born and raised in Pierce and attended St. Joseph School before coming to St John Seminary, now Mount Michael Benedictine School, in the fall of 1965.
 While at St. John’s he participated in cross country, basketball, and track.
 During his cross-country career, Dave helped St. John’s Cross Country team to a third place at state his sophomore year.
 During his junior year, the team went undefeated, winning all nine meets they competed in.
 At districts, their team placed four individuals in the top five putting them just one point away from a perfect team score.
 At the state meet, the team scored 22 points with all four runners finishing in the top 10 with Dave finishing 8th overall in the state.
 His senior year they successfully defended their state title and only lost one race due to an injured runner.
 Individually, Dave improved his individual performance from the year before by placing 6th overall at the state meet.
 In Basketball, Dave was a four-year starter at guard.
 During his 81-game career, he averaged over 15 points and seven rebounds per game.
 In his junior year he helped lead the Knights to a state runner-up trophy.
 The next two seasons Dave and the Knights compiled an overall record of 29-5 and ended the seasons rated No. 2 and No. 4 respectfully.
 As a senior Dave was selected All-State from both the Omaha World Herald and Lincoln Journal Star.
 He was also invited to participate in the first annual Nebraska Basketball Coaches North-South All-Star game.
 Dave worked in the telecommunications industry for 46 years for companies that included Northwestern Bell, U S West, Qwest Communications and retiring from CenturyLink.
 After a short retirement, he became the Executive Director of a small non-profit telecom company that focused on Distance Learning and Tele-heath applications as well Broadband initiatives in rural Nebraska.
 Dave and his wife Linda live in Omaha, NE.
 They have four children, Michelle, Matt ‘01, Josh and Amy, and nine grandchildren